Counting irreducible representations of large degree of the upper triangular groups: Irreducible representations of of large degree

-It is clear that, by Theorem \ref{thm2.2.3:unique_almost_faithful_factor}, in (i), a tensor product of an almost faithful elementary character and a second highest degree irreducible character of $U_{\al_{2,n-2}}\cong U_{n-2}(q)$ is a second highest degree almost faithful irreducible character of $U$.
-There are $(q-1)N_{n-2,\mu(n-2)-1}(q)$ characters in this case.
+In (i), by Theorem \ref{thm:unique_factor}, each tensor product of an almost faithful elementary character with a second largest degree irreducible character of $U_{\alpha_{2,n-2}}\simeq U_{n-2}(q)$ is a second largest degree almost faithful irreducible character of $U$.
+There are $(q-1)N_{n-2,\mu(n-2)-1}(q)$ second largest degree irreducible characters in this case.

-In case (ii), a tensor product of two elementary characters at $\al_{1,n-2}$ and $\al_{2,n-1}$ respectively, by Lemma \ref{lem3.4:tensor2ec} (ii), decomposes into $q$ pairwise distinct irreducible constituents with degree $q^{n-3+n-3-1}=q^{2n-7}$.
-Therefore, by Lemma \ref{lem3.6:D_decomposable}, a tensor product of each constituent and a highest degree irreducible character of $U_{\al_{3,n-3}}\cong U_{n-4}(q)$ is a second highest irreducible character of $U$.
-These characters are not almost faithful since $X_{\al_{1,n-1}}$ is in their kernel, and there are $q(q-1)^2N_{n-4,\mu(n-4)}(q)$ characters in this case.
+In case (ii), each tensor product of two elementary characters associated to $\alpha_{1,n-2}$ and $\alpha_{2,n-1}$ respectively, by Lemma \ref{lem:prod2midafis} (ii), decomposes into $q$ distinct irreducible constituents of degree $q^{n-3+n-3-1}=q^{2n-7}$.
+By Lemma \ref{lem:D_decomposable}, a tensor product of each constituent with a largest degree irreducible character of $U_{\alpha_{3,n-3}}\simeq U_{n-4}(q)$ is a second largest irreducible character of $U$.
+Since $X_{\alpha_{1,n-1}}$ is in their kernels, these characters are not almost faithful.
+So we obtain $q(q-1)^2N_{n-4,\mu(n-4)}(q)$ second largest degree irreducible characters in this case.